mx-c/ddr/purchaseList.md

 This was realized in France (Lyon), based on standards, units of that country.
 Good to also remember that sector voltage in France is 220v.

 Below is what I used.
+Links are meant to give you the closest idea of what I used, and a price estimation.

 I purchased part of these components and tools at local stores.
 Some were part of larger sets, some I already had, etc.
-Links are meant to give you the closest idea of what I used, and a price estimation.
  Up to you to find better bargain or quality elsewhere.
+For instance, I used BC337 transistors not because they were the best choice for the project, but because I had them already!

-Keep in mind that purchaising at local store will generally cost much more, but will be immediately available.
+Also, Keep in mind that purchaising at local store will generally cost much more, but will be immediately available.

 ## Raw material